arussellsaw/lit/README.md

 #### Little Interface Toolkit

 Lit is a toolkit to make your life easier when adding small UI endpoints to your services.
-Lit works via two components, a `Lit Wrapper` responsible for constructing the html, and injecting data into the page via templating, and `Inner HTML` which handles rendering the data injected by the wrapper.
+Lit works via two components, a `Lit Wrapper` that is responsible for loading JS dependencies and injecting JSON data into the page, and `Inner HTML` which handles rendering the data injected by the wrapper in whichever framework the wrapper provides.
 The current `DefaultWrapper` uses VueJS and Bulma.

 #### Example: